 The event chain isn’t explicitly defined anywhere, making it nearly impossible to monitor or troubleshoot actions.

 |When an event occurs in the system (for example, an order is placed), one microservice instructs another to take a specific action.
 One microservice controls the flow of activity, actions, and timing of other microservices.|

 The sending microservice knows exactly which microservice will receive its command.
 Recipients can never ignore a command but can accept or reject them.

 It reduces the service’s independence; the sending microservice has to know that the receiving microservice exists, check whether it’s running, wait for a response from it, etc.

 When implementing a microservices architecture, it’s worth following a few best practices to make the most of your investment.

 Create a Separate Build for Each Microservice

 Always create a separate build for each microservice so it can pull component files at appropriate requisition levels.
 While your microservices may end up pulling in similar file sets at different revision levels, it ensures that introducing new microservices is easy and doesn’t jeopardize the larger system.

-Certainly, microservices give development teams unparalleled agility and flexibility, allowing users to deliver updates and changes without the need to rebuild and relaunch an entire application constantly.
-But the reality is that managing multiple microservices — each which must communicate and work with other microservices to complete processes — is necessary to make the most of your investment.
+Certainly, microservices give development teams unparalleled agility, allowing users to deliver updates without the need to rebuild and relaunch an entire application constantly.
+But the reality is that managing multiple microservices — each communicating with other microservices to complete processes — is necessary to make the most of your investment.

 Camunda Platform and its workflow engine has complete visibility into all microservices, allowing it to manage and report on business processes effectively.
 Some businesses take things a step further, implementing many decentralized workflow engines across microservices, enhancing their development teams’ autonomy.